-Misuse of Drugs (Supervision of Prescription and Supply of Methadone and Medicinal Products containing Buprenorphine authorised for Opioid Substitution Treatment) Regulations 2017 addition of certain buprenorphine medicinal products authorised for opioid substitution treatment to the Schedule of products that come under the scope of these Regulations.
+The Misuse of Drugs (Supervision of Prescription and Supply of Methadone and Medicinal Products containing Buprenorphine authorised for Opioid Substitution Treatment) Regulations 2017 came into operation on 22 November 2017 and replaced the Misuse of Drugs (Supervision of Prescription and Supply of Methadone) Regulations, 1998 (S.I.
+No. 225/1998).
+The 2017 Regulations provided for the addition of certain buprenorphine medicinal products authorised for opioid substitution treatment to the schedule of products that come under the scope of these Regulations.
 Additionally, several references and definitions have been updated.
 For the purpose of receiving information, the Minister for Health was replaced with the Health Service Executive (HSE).
 Responsibilities regarding record maintenance were also reassigned from the Minister for Health to the HSE.